What Is Tertiary Wastewater Treatment, and How Does It Work?

 - Ozone treatment: An alternative method is to use ozone — a compound formed by using electrical energy to add a third oxygen atom to standard diatomic O2 — as a disinfectant.
 Ozone is highly reactive and can destroy most microorganisms it comes into contact with.
 It is safer than chlorine because plants can generate it on-site as needed rather than storing it over the long term and risking a toxic leak.
 It also will not form hazardous byproducts in the water.
 The treatment equipment is relatively expensive to maintain, however.

 Many treatment plants use tertiary treatment specifically to make the water safe for human ingestion.
-After tertiary treatment, the water has undergone sufficient purification to be as clean and healthy as drinking water.
-Water that has received tertiary treatment is also suitable for numerous operations that require clean water, such as industrial and manufacturing processes, oil and gas extraction and refining, utility cooling, and agricultural practices like irrigation.
+After tertiary treatment, the water has undergone sufficient purification to be clean and healthy as drinking water.
+Water that has received tertiary treatment is also suitable for numerous operations that require clean water, such as industrial and manufacturing processes, oil and gas extraction and refining, utilities cooling and agricultural practices like irrigation.

 Contact SSI Aeration, Inc. for All Your Tertiary Treatment Needs